grzegorzmazur/yacas/docs/tutorial/index.rst

 confusing yourself, it doesn't matter what you call the functions you define.

-There is currently one limitation in Yacas: once a function name is declared as infix (prefix, postfix) or bodied, it will always be interpreted that way.
+There is currently one limitation in yacas: once a function name is declared as infix (prefix, postfix) or bodied, it will always be interpreted that way.
 If we declare a function ``f`` to be bodied, we may later define different functions named ``f`` with different numbers of arguments, however all of these functions must be bodied.

-When you use infix operators and either a prefix of postfix operator next to it you can run in to a situation where Yacas can not quite figure out what you typed.
+When you use infix operators and either a prefix of postfix operator next to it you can run in to a situation where yacas can not quite figure out what you typed.
 This happens when the operators are right next to each other and all consist of symbols (and could thus in principle form a single operator).
 Yacas will raise an error in that